mminl-de/interscore/README.md

 ## TODO BEFORE REWRITE - DEADLINE 12.4
 1 << 4
 - P1: fix time bugs
-- P1: Handle bigger Teamnames in ALL Widgets.
-We have: "Nieder-Seifersdorf"
 - P1: Make replay System work properly as highlights after game
 - P1: dynamic font color for team names
 - P2: Send ALL data when reconnecting rentnerend to backend